ballerina-platform/module-ballerinax-github/README.md

 ```

 ### Step 2: Initialize the GitHub client.
-You can now make the connection configuration using the personal access token or the obtained oAuth app token.
+You can now make the connection configuration using the personal access token, or the obtained oAuth app token.

 ```ballerina
     configurable string accessToken = ?;